Post-Tournament

 What cards are available to vote on?

-At any time, there will be an "active queue" with ~500 cards in it, and it is from this pool of cards that pairings are drawn.
+At any time, there will be an “active queue” with at least 750 cards in it, and it is from this pool of cards that pairings are drawn.
 Cycling through these queues ensures that repeat visitors will have new cards to vote on and rank, and allow even late arrivers to participate in the initial ranking of cards.
-(It also makes it more likely you'll see the same cards as your friends).
+(It also makes it more likely you’ll see the same cards as your friends).

 How are pairings created?